PaddlePaddle/PaddleX/docs_new_en/module_usage/tutorials/cv_modules/mainbody_detection_en.md

 ## III.
 Quick Integration  <a id="quick"> </a>
 > ❗ Before quick integration, please install the PaddleX wheel package.
 For detailed instructions, refer to [PaddleX Local Installation Guide](../../../installation/installation_en.md)

 After installing the wheel package, you can perform mainbody detection inference with just a few lines of code.
 You can easily switch between models under this module, and integrate the mainbody detection model inference into your project.
+Before running the following code, please download the [demo image](https://paddle-model-ecology.bj.bcebos.com/paddlex/imgs/demo_image/general_object_detection_002.png) to your local machine.

 ```python
 from paddlex.inference import create_model